The $20 Billion Problem

 Organizational Alignment

 When stakeholders across business and technology agree on success criteria upfront, implementation becomes dramatically smoother.
-No more mid-project scope debates or conflicting expectations.
+No more mid-project scope debates.

 Risk Reduction

-By identifying potential issues before implementation—data quality problems, integration challenges, adoption barriers—you can address them proactively rather than discovering them in production.
+By identifying potential issues before implementation - data quality problems, integration challenges, adoption barriers - you can address them proactively.

 Resource Optimization

-Clear prioritization based on business value ensures you're investing limited AI expertise and budget in the highest-impact opportunities.
+Clear prioritization based on business value ensures you are investing limited AI expertise and budget in the highest-impact opportunities.

 Executive Confidence

-Leadership teams are far more likely to champion and fund AI initiatives when they understand the business case, see realistic projections, and know how success will be measured.
+Leadership teams are far more likely to champion and fund AI initiatives when they understand the business case and know how success will be measured.

 Starting Your AI Journey the Right Way

 Before you invest in AI implementation, invest in AI strategy.
-Define what you're trying to achieve, how you'll measure it, and what financial return justifies the effort.
-This discipline—embodied in Strongly's Business Value Mapping exercise—is the difference between AI initiatives that deliver transformative value and those that join the 95% of failed projects identified by MIT.
+Define what you are trying to achieve, how you will measure it, and what financial return justifies the effort.
+This discipline - embodied in Strongly's Business Value Mapping exercise - is the difference between AI initiatives that deliver transformative value and those that join the 95% of failed projects identified by MIT.

 Ready to Map Your AI Business Value?